Seeed-Solution/Solution_IndoorPositioning_H5/README.md

 The primary goal of this system is to determine and display the location of multiple trackers within a defined indoor area.
 It achieves this by:

 1.  **Receiving Beacon Data:** A backend server listens to an MQTT broker for messages containing beacon scan data from tracker devices (e.g., RSSI, beacon identifiers).
-2.  **Configuration:**
+2.  **Configuration (Web-Based):**
-    *   **Map & Beacons (Initial Creation):** Users can define the physical layout of the indoor space and the precise locations (x, y coordinates) of reference beacons using a Weixin (WeChat) Miniprogram tool.
+    *   **Map & Beacons (Initial Creation & Management):** Users define the physical layout of the indoor space and the precise locations (x, y coordinates) of reference beacons using the **"Map & Beacon Configuration" view** in the web UI.
 This configuration also includes beacon MAC addresses (crucial for trackers like SenseCAP) and their signal characteristics (TxPower).
-This tool exports a JSON file.
-    *   **Map & Beacons (Web UI Management):**
-        *   **"Map & Beacon Configuration" view:** This central web UI section allows users to import the JSON from the Miniprogram (or another source), create a configuration from scratch, or edit an existing one.
-Its state is session-based and is primarily used to generate a complete configuration JSON for export.
+This tool allows users to create a configuration from scratch, import an existing one, edit it, and then export it as a JSON file.
-        *   **"Tracker Mode Configuration" view:** Users import a configuration JSON here.
+    *   **"Tracker Mode Configuration" view:** Users import a configuration JSON (typically created or refined in the "Map & Beacon Configuration" view) here.
 This action updates the main server-side map & beacon settings (stored in `server/web_config.json`) that the backend uses for live tracking.
     *   **"Personal Mode Configuration" view:** Users import a configuration JSON here for in-browser positioning.
 This configuration is stored locally in the browser.
     *   **Server & MQTT:** Users configure MQTT broker details and server operational parameters via the "Tracker Mode Configuration" view, which hosts the server settings panel.
 This updates `server/server_runtime_config.json`.
 3.  **Position Calculation:** The backend server uses the received signal strength (RSSI) from multiple beacons and their known locations (from `server/web_config.json`) to calculate the tracker's position.
 4.  **Position Smoothing:** A Kalman filter is applied to smooth the calculated positions, reducing jitter and improving accuracy.